Published 13th January 2021

 A stark reminder of this came on 13th of November when the CivicTechHub pool had a large amount of its liquidity pulled by its founder.

 Last night @CivicTechHub removed their entire stake of 9,900 $OCEAN from CERTUR-1 on the Ocean Market after making a 9x gain on their initial stake of 1,000 $OCEAN.
 While the actual amount was not large, it shook the community confidence.

 CivicTechHub were an official ‘Data Launch Partner’ and were announced on the official Twitter account.

 The event sent shockwaves through the community as the Civic pool had been much anticipated due to its status as an Ocean approved partner.
 The datasets provided by approved partners were popular with the community, as it was presumed that they would attract value and remain stable with less of the volatility found in other pools.

 In credit to the Ocean team, they responded very quickly to the event with full transparency.

-Founder Bruce Pon, posted a series of tweets explaining what had happened and how they would work to exclude ‘bad actors’ going forward.
-But, after the ups and downs of a few weeks testing the market place, it was this tweet that really rung true:
+Founder Bruce Pon posted a series of tweets explaining what had happened and how they would work to exclude ‘bad actors’ going forward.
+But, after the ups and downs of a few weeks testing the marketplace, it was this tweet that ring true:

 We reiterate, Ocean Market is in beta.
 You should not be injecting meaningful sums into datasets until you fully understand the risks of losing your $OCEAN.
 Use the market with EXTREME caution as you can lose all of the money you inject.